Childhood Practice HNC @ SCQF Level 7

 • Studying the contribution sociology gives to professional practice through exploring care in contemporary society.

-• Working in an early learning and childcare setting you will develop your skills in promoting effective communication with children and colleagues, develop observations skills and learn how to record and report children's progress as well as having opportunity to promote health, safety, and security within your setting.
+• Working in an early learning and childcare setting you will develop your skills in promoting effective communication with children and colleagues, develop observations skills, learn how to record and report children’s progress and plan experiences and next steps to support children’s learning and development.

 Assessments